January 1983, the NBL - USA issued their new rulebook.

 January 29th.
 A Press conference was organized by the NBL at the Hilton West Colonial in Orlando for the press, media and industry.

-This meeting was conducted by Gerrit Does as General Secretary of the I.BMX.F.
+This meeting was conducted by Gerrit Does in his fuction as General Secretary of the I.BMX.F.
 Subjects to be covered, but not limited to, were I.BMX.F. internal developments, up-coming World Championship to be held in Holland (the first Worlds in BMX outside the USA), provisions of the International Sporting Code, International Calendar of Events, planned International Professional Racing.
-A colour slide presentation on the Worlds location, amusementpark PONYPARKSlagharen - Holland was included.
+A colour slide presentation on the Worlds location, at the Amusementpark PONYPARK Slagharen - Holland was included.

-This request was denied since the UK.BMX.A. alreadywas affiliated.
-Only 1 organization per country could be a member of I.BMX.F.
-From this letter it became clear, there were problems in England, having more then one organization running BMX events.
+This request was denied since the UK.BMX.A. already was affiliated.
+Only 1 organization per country can be a member of I.BMX.F.
+From this letter it became clear to us, there were problems in England, having more then one organization running BMX events.

-January 10th., mr. M. Michal Jekiel, general secretary of the UCI - Switzerland receipt of a letter I did sent December 22nd.
-1982 on the present situation on BMX world wide.
+January 10th., Mr. M. Michal Jekiel, general secretary of the UCI - Switzerland,

-Asking for a copy of the I.BMX.F. rule book.
-Since A.BMX.A. was affiliated already they state: "we do not wish to enter into politics with the A.BMX.A, but act as an instrument to bring fairness into the sport of BMX in Australia which is very much missing at the moment".
+asking for a copy of the I.BMX.F. rule book.
+Since another Australian organization, the A.BMX.A., was already they state: "we do not wish to enter into politics with the A.BMX.A, but act as an instrument to bring fairness into the sport of BMX in Australia which is very much missing at the moment".

 written after a meeting with Mr. Jorge de Jesus of the BML - Philippines, during a business trip Tony made overthere.
 The BML did apply for a membership and Tony confirmed the BML's non-profit and democratic organization.